emansih/FireflyMobile/README.md

 Found a bug?
 Before reporting it, check the [issue page](https://github.com/emansih/FireflyMobile/issues) to see if I am aware of it.
 If not, simply open up the [issue form](https://github.com/emansih/FireflyMobile/issues/new?template=ISSUE_TEMPLATE.md) and fill it up.
 Please attach a stacktrace together with the bug report.

-On MIUI devices, please enable Autostart by going to Settings -> Apps -> Manage apps -> Photuris III -> Toggle Autostart

-Why is it needed?

-XiaoMi blocks JobScheduler by default and [ACRA](https://github.com/ACRA/acra), our bug reporting system, uses [JobScheduler](https://github.com/ACRA/acra/issues/732) to open the email intent with attachment.

-What can you as a user do about it?

-1. Ask Google to add a test in the [CTS](https://source.android.com/compatibility/cts) and avoid these behaviours by the OEMs.
-2. Ask XiaoMi to avoid this kind of breaking changes.

-Please see this website for more info: https://dontkillmyapp.com/

 ### Contributing